 Saving money in your 20s should be a top priority for young people — but it’s not.
-A staggering 44 percent of young millennials ages 18 to 24 have $0 in their savings accounts, or they don’t have a savings account at all, found a GOBankingRates survey.
-And among all Americans, 62 percent of them have less than $1,000 in savings.
+A staggering 44% of young people ages 18 to 24 have $0 in their savings accounts, or they don’t have a savings account at all, found a GOBankingRates survey.
+And among all Americans, 62% of them have less than $1,000 in savings.

 No matter your age, you should have some type of savings plan so you can one day buy a house, go on a luxurious vacation or even retire when you want.
-Click through to learn everything you need to know about saving money in your 20s.
+Learn everything you need to know about saving money in your 20s.

 Even if you start with saving just $1 more a week, it’s important to establish a savings habit while you’re young.
 Start saving small, painless amounts and watch your savings account balance grow.
 You’ll be building your discipline to save money — and it’ll motivate you to find ways to stop wasting money.

 Have you ever heard the financial advice “pay yourself first”?
 That means you should be putting a bit of each paycheck into your savings account before bills and expenses even get close to your money.
 Save as little or as much as you can.

 2. You Have To Live Below Your Means To Save Money

 Make sure you have more money coming in than going out.
 Overspending is the biggest financial problem for many, but you can control your spending by creating a budget, living a lifestyle that’s realistic for your income and working toward healthy spending habits.